 Traditionally, tracksuit bottoms are a young man’s game.
 But being able to exercise restraint when dressing oneself is what separates the boys from the men, sartorially speaking.
 When done right, it means that even we grownups can enjoy the merits of fashion’s comfiest legwear, without it coming off as try-hard.

 Simplicity is one of the most important words in menswear.
 To make this look work, keep it at the front of your mind: swerve jazzy prints and designer logos and focus instead on premium fabrics and good fit.
-Combine your tailored joggers with a high-quality sweatshirt, white tee and leather kicks for a pared-back outfit guys of any age can pull off.
+Combine your tailored sweatpants with a high-quality sweatshirt, white tee and leather kicks for a pared-back outfit guys of any age can pull off.

 When it comes to colour, aim to contrast top and bottom.
 A simple, grey crew neck will always be a winner, but other neutrals and earthy tones can work well too.
-For the joggers, it’s impossible to go wrong with a deep, rich navy blue.
+For the sweatpants, it’s impossible to go wrong with a deep, rich navy blue.

-Navigating the transitional months is notoriously tricky when it comes to stocking wardrobes, but joggers can provide a handy legwear alternative.
+Navigating the transitional months is notoriously tricky when it comes to stocking wardrobes, but sweatpants can provide a handy legwear alternative.
 Cosy and cuffed, they’re excellent for keeping the chill at bay and – when styled with a lightweight jacket and sneakers – are a solid option for blustery weekends about town.